jacksonjost/jacksonjost/README.md

 My interests lie at the intersection of imaging science and cybersecurity.
 I'm especially interested in image compression, AI image detection, encryption, web security, and steganography.

-I'm currently trying to do cool things at [Advanced Imaging Laboratory](HTTPS://advancedimage.net) and [Bioh Research](HTTP://bioh.net).
+I'm currently trying to do cool things at [Advanced Imaging Laboratory](HTTPS://advancedimage.net).

 If you're interested check out my [blog](HTTPS://starglow.net) or [personal website](HTTP://hereismyweb.site).
 <!--